-This is the vegan millet salad recipe to serve for lunch, dinner or as a cookout side.
-The combination of the fresh herb dressing, the hearty millet grains, the satiating chickpeas, juicy cherry tomatoes and crunchy pumpkin seeds make this one simple, satisfying whole grain summer salad recipe!
+This is the best vegan chickpea millet salad recipe to serve for lunch, dinner or as a cookout side.
+The combination of the fresh herb dressing, the hearty grains, the satiating chickpeas, juicy cherry tomatoes and crunchy pumpkin seeds make this one simple, satisfying millet salad with tomatoes and chickpeas!

 Make sure to let the cooked millet and the garlic olive oil completely cool before using them in this salad.
 If either are still warm, they will wilt the herbs in the dressing, and take away from the overall texture.
 If you are sensitive to heat, remove the seeds and the membrane of the jalapeño before chopping it, or just omit the jalapeño from the recipe.

 This vegan millet salad with chickpeas is best served right away.
 Fresh herbs do not age well, especially basil.
 Once fresh basil is chopped, it bruises easily and in time, the texture wilts.
 For the best flavor and texture, be prepared to serve this salad right after mixing it together.

 1 cup millet